ethanuppal/graphics-dev/book/main.md

 \section usage_sec Usage

-You can use the following series of commands to locally run this project, which depends on SDL2.
+You can use the following series of commands to locally run this project, which depends on SDL2 and `gettimeofday`.

 ```shell
 git clone https://github.com/ethanuppal/graphics-dev.git